qixin5/debloating_study/INSTALL.md

 Here is a quick example to test whether the installation is OK.

-To run it, first make sure you are in `debloating_study`, and then do the following:
+To run it, do the following:
 ```
-cd expt/script/examples/toy
+cd ${DEBSTUDY_DIR}/expt/script/examples/toy
 ./run_cov.sh
 ```